 - Education grants are used for short term training programs such as a Certified Nursing Assistant training course, or to pay for expenses not covered by traditional financial aid.

-- After the grant, 99% of interviewed education related recipients have either completed or are on track to complete their indicated academic program.
+- After the grant, 93% of interviewed education-related recipients were on track to achieve their goal(s).

 - Read our education success stories